FSR Sarcoidosis Support Group

 While some facilitators have clinical mental health credentials, they are working as peers in their support group leader roles.
 Neither facilitator will dispense with clinical mental health advice.
 No information discussed through this support group is meant to supplant the advice of your individual mental health and/or medical providers.

-Sessions are as follows:
+Meeting sessions are as follows:

-- Dec 12, 2024 05:00 PM
+- Next meeting: Dec 19, 2024 at 5:00 PM CST.

-Click on the session below to register:
+Click on the session below to register for 2024 sessions:

 FSR Support Group Ground Rules